 Waller is tackling sustainability through a multi-pronged effort involving energy efficiency, waste management, sustainable purchasing, building design, food sourcing, and community outreach and education.
-Energy may be the area that’s getting the most attention from the public, in part due to the large array of solar panel generators Rochester Regional Health put up in October at its Riedman campus.
+Energy may be the area that’s getting the most attention from the public, in part due to the large array of Firefly Energy LLC solar panels Rochester Regional Health put up in October at its Riedman campus.
 And in part due to the cost savings.

 The numbers are almost as big as the health system’s ambitions.

 “By the end of 2025 we anticipate we’ll be spending $1.5 million less on electricity than we are today,” Waller said.
 “That’s actually a really conservative number.”

 The department is also trying to have a positive impact in smaller ways too.
 For example, they want to phase out Styrofoam cups.